Evaluating Language Models for Generating and Judging Programming Feedback: Methodology

 \paragraph{Evaluation}

-To answer RQ2, we compare the evaluation of each judge/jury model for the 399 generated feedback against the ground truth annotations in our dataset, according to the grading criteria.
+To answer RQ2, we compare the evaluation of each judge/jury model for the 456 generated feedback outputs against the manually written ground truth annotations, with respect to our grading criteria (see Section \ref{meth:generating}).
 We then report the performance of each judge/jury across all of their outputs and for our two scenarios.
-We report the weighted average version of the f0.5 score \cite{koutcheme_2024_open} for each judge/jury as this metric takes into account false positives and potential class imbalances.
+We report the weighted average version of the $f_{0.5}$ score as in \cite{koutcheme_2024_open} (although they used plain $f_{0.5}$) for each judge/jury, as this metric accounts for false positives and potential class imbalances.
 We also report the kappa score to complement our observations.